HomeMy WebLinkAbout1948-04-20 341

 that the Clerk contact Mr. William R. Greeley and request

-him to be present to answer any questions.
+him to be present to answer any questions .

 Letter was received from Elinor Perry, Chairman of

-the "Two Million for Mount Holyoke" Campaign, requesting
+Use of the "Two Million for Mount Holyoke" Campaign, requesting

-Mr. Driscoll moved that the requestibe approved
+Property Mr. Driscoll moved that the requestiibe approved

 and permission granted free of charge.
 Mr. Gay seconded